Decsika-tech/Netflix-Clone-DevSecOps-with-Monitoring/README.md

 ## Features
 -End-to-end DevSecOps CI/CD pipeline using Jenkins.

--Automated code integration with GitHub webhooks -Static code quality analysis using SonarQube -Dependency vulnerability scanning with NPM Audit and OWASP Dependency Check -File and container image security scanning using Trivy -Dynamic application security testing using OWASP ZAP -Automated Docker image build and push to registry -Application deployment using Docker and Kubernetes (Amazon EKS) -Infrastructure provisioning using Terraform -Real-time monitoring with Prometheus and Grafana -Email and alert notifications for pipeline status -Secure, scalable, and automated deployment workflow -Continuous monitoring and observability of applications and infrastructure
+-Automated code integration with GitHub webhooks.

+-Static code quality analysis using SonarQube.
+-Dependency vulnerability scanning with NPM Audit and OWASP Dependency Check.
+-File and container image security scanning using Trivy.
+-Dynamic application security testing using OWASP ZAP.
+-Automated Docker image build and push to registry.
+-Application deployment using Docker and Kubernetes (Amazon EKS).
+-Infrastructure provisioning using Terraform.
+-Real-time monitoring with Prometheus and Grafana.
+-Email and alert notifications for pipeline status.
+-Secure, scalable, and automated deployment workflow.
+-Continuous monitoring and observability of applications and infrastructure.

 ## Architecture Diagram
 ![DevSecOps-Netflix](architecture.png)